-In these hard times, the food and beverage industry all over the world has taken a massive hit because of having to close their doors to limit the spread of the virus.
-Obviously because of this situation many restaurants that did not previously work with any delivery apps and pickup-only scenarios have done their best to stay in the market.
+In these hard times, the food and beverage industries all over the world have taken a massive hit due to having to close their doors to limit the spread of the virus.
+As a result of this situation many restaurants that only offered dine-in options have had to adapt to stay in business by adopting delivery apps.

 Chipotle is no different.
 They realized that with stay-at-home directives becoming more prevalent and all regions shutting down their dining rooms, their sales were deteriorating.
 According to their reports, they were at almost -30 percent sales.

-The CEO has realized that while at the beginning of this pandemic, consumers were getting groceries and cooking at home to save money. but now with stimulus money and tax refunds coming in, restaurants have found a solution for people that need other options.
-While their physical stores might be closed all over the world, the good news for Chipotle is that they had already established their digital presence before the pandemic hit.
-It went beyond signing up for food-delivery apps and raising awareness, it also included tech-enabled make-lines in restaurants to handle increased volume, building pick-up shelves, and expanding development of drive-thru Chipotle locations.
+The CEO also realized that while at the beginning of this pandemic, consumers were getting groceries and cooking at home to save money.
+When stimulus money and tax refunds started coming in, restaurants have found a solution for people who need other options.
+While their physical stores might be closed all over the world, the good news for Chipotle is that they had already established a digital presence before the pandemic hit.
+Chipotle went beyond signing up for food-delivery apps and raising awareness, they also adopted tech-driven strategies in restaurants to handle increased volume, built pick-up shelves, and expanded the development of drive-thru Chipotle locations.

-Part of the reasoning why Chipotle has managed to stay afloat during this time is because of things that were already implemented before COVID-19.
-They had already strengthened many of its food-safety initiatives by conducting wellness checks before every shift and training nurses to evaluate any employee who might feel sick to see whether they should be excluded from work but still be given full pay.
+Part of the reason why Chipotle has managed to stay afloat during this time is because of strategies they had already implemented before COVID-19.
+They had already strengthened many of their food-safety initiatives by conducting wellness checks before every shift and training nurses to evaluate any employee who might feel sick to see whether they should be excluded from work but still be given full pay.

 They also installed advanced technology air purification systems to reduce the risk of viruses, supplied Purell sanitizer for employees and guests, required gloves to be worn for all tasks, improved internal training and education, engaged an outside consultant to perform regular inspections for all restaurants, along with other things.
-As the virus started to spread, Chipotle formed a task force to hold daily calls and obviously implemented increased sanitation of high-touch, high-trafic areas; provided masks for employees, and added tamper-evident packaging seals for off-premises orders.
-But, digital sales still remains a top priority for them and a major reason why they have managed to survive.
+As the virus started to spread, Chipotle formed a task force to hold daily calls and implemented increased sanitation of high-touch, high-traffic areas; provided masks for employees, and added tamper-evident packaging seals for off-premises orders.
+Digital sales still remains a top priority for them and their adoption of digital strategies is a major reason why they have managed to survive.

 Chipotle’s Marketing Strategy

-Chipotle has been a company focused on non-traditional advertising, it has tried to channel marketing efforts to create positive word-of-mouth advertising.
-Regardless of the minimal percentage of revenue spent on advertising, they have created interesting ways over the years and they actually seem to be working.
+Chipotle always been focused on non-traditional advertising, mainly by generating positive word-of-mouth advertising.
+Regardless of their small advertising budget, they have found interesting ways to generate positive publicity over the years and they actually seem to be working.
 They use the “Cause Marketing” strategy to promote the message of sustainable food and responsible agricultural practices because they realized that this was a major issues that customers care very deeply about.

-Let us now look at some of their best word-of-mouth strategies and tactics that they have implemented to be successful.
+Let us now look at some of their best word-of-mouth strategies and tactics that they have implemented successfully:

-- Gets customers to express their love for their food
+- Get customers to express their love for their food

 - Get the nation talking about an important issue

-- Runs news columns to spread it’s message
+- Run news columns to spread their message

-- Creates genuine online interactions with their customers
+- Create genuine online interactions with their customers

-1) Gets customers to express their love for their food
+1) Get customers to express their love for their food

-In early 2015, Chipotle ran a contest on social media platforms offering a dinner for two for the 20 of the best, which was decided by retweets, likes, and shares, burrito themed haikus that the customers come up with.
+In early 2015, Chipotle ran a contest on social media platforms offering a dinner for two for the 20 of the best menu items, which was decided by retweets, likes, and shares, burrito themed haikus that the customers came up with.

-- People tend to be proud of their creativity and are eager to share it.
+- People are usually proud of their creativity and are eager to share it.

-- The contest metrics encouraged contestants to look for the supports of close friends and family.
+- The contest encouraged contestants to look for the support of close friends and family.

 - Many of the haikus created were quite funny and they only take seconds to read.
-Which would mean that: low time commitment + high entertainment value = shares.
+Low time commitment + high entertainment value = more shares.